 The Executive Committee and several Board members finally met face to face over the weekend of March 12-14, 2010 in our new Akron office.
 Physically present were Anne Wiegard, Ross Borden and myself from New York, NFM President, Maria Maiesto, and VP Matt Williams.
 We teleconferenced with Board members Bill Lipkin (Treasurer), Alan Trevithick, and Jack Longmate, and Advisory Board member Frank Cosco.
 We reviewed our first year, began developing concrete future plans, sketched out the Unemployment Insurance Campaign (UIC), discussed fundraising, brainstormed long-range plans and met with local activists who want to form an Ohio chapter of NFM.

 We formally adopted a policy of asking our members for a suggested minimum fee of $15 and hope that many will contribute more.
 However, membership contributions from cash-strapped adjuncts won’t suffice to run an effective national advocacy group.
 Once our federal tax-exempt status is approved, we can begin sustained fundraising efforts.
-Fortunately, Pablo Eisenberg, currently a Senior Fellow at the Georgetown University's Public Policy Institute contacted us earlier this year and has offered to advise us on fundraising initiatives.
+Fortunately, Pablo Eisenberg, currently a Senior Fellow at the Georgetown University 's Public Policy Institute contacted us earlier this year and has offered to advise us on fundraising initiatives.

 On the Road Again

 Throughout 2010, NFM representatives have been and will be attending and presenting at regional, national and international conferences that include TESOL, AACU, AFT/NEA, the annual conference of the National Center for the Study of Collective Bargaining and the Professions, the Center for Working Class Studies’ How Class Works conference, AAUP, and COCAL.
-These conferences introduce NFM to a wider audience and expand our networking opportunities
+These conferences introduce NFM to a wider audience and expand our networking opportunities.

 We are preparing to launch Unemployment Insurance Campaign (UIC), a major national campaign to educate adjuncts and contingent faculty and provide them with access to unemployment insurance.
 We will coordinate our effort with leading national labor federations, regional contingent faculty groups, other nonprofit organizations, and government agencies.
 Although enormously challenging, the campaign is an matched opportunity to serve our constituency, over one million strong, during a time of severe economic stress.